County Court At Law 1 | Important Notices

 Friday morning Criminal Arraignment Dockets are IN-PERSON.
 All Defendants and Attorneys are expected to appear in-person at 8:30 a.m., as per the Defendant’s bonding paperwork.

 At the Criminal Arraignment Docket, the Court will implement a Criminal Docket Control Order (“DCO”) in all criminal cases scheduled for arraignment.
 All dockets applicable to the Defendant’s case will be entered on the DCO.
 Access to the virtual status conference hearing can be obtained through the QR Code located on the DCO.

 If an attorney wishes to plea a Defendant on a date not listed on the DCO, please contact the Court Coordinator.
 If the Defendant fails to finally dispose of the matter at a plea docket, the DCO shall remain in place and the Defendant is expected to appear at all DCO scheduled hearings.
 The Defendant’s failure to appear at a DCO scheduled hearing may result in the issuing of a capias and/or forfeiting of the Defendant’s bond.
 Defense Counsel is expected to have all paperwork completed prior to the plea date but may bring the paperwork with them to the plea docket.
 Failure to complete the paperwork prior to the plea docket shall result in the case being removed from the plea docket.

-If you wish to view a live stream of the Court’s Zoom hearings, you may subscribe to the County Court at Law No. 1’s YouTube Channel titled: Fort Bend County Court at Law No. 1, channel ID UCH78cuOArJw7qkjtun3p1VQ
+If you wish to view a live stream of the Court’s Zoom hearings, you may subscribe to the Court at Law No. 1’s YouTube Channel or you may find the channel listed as: @fortbendcountycourtatlawno1.

 Per guidance from the Office of Court Administration, this channel adheres to the Open Courts provision of the Texas Constitution.